“Elle Stanger is a Racist” – Accountability Statement

 Victims of separate call-outs by the same folks have contacted me to inform me that my attackers perform online bullying under the guise of social justice, often.

-I have learned that my experience is unfortunately not unique, and have learned more about what cancel-culture and false accusations looks like, by following the work of Clementine Morrigan and Mole Frances.
+I have learned that my experience is unfortunately not unique, and have learned more about what cancel-culture and false accusations looks like, by following the work of Clementine Morrigan and Jay Lesoleil, and Bebe Montoya.

-I’m available for transformative justice and any accountability process that any of these coherent parties would like to engage in.
+I’m available for transformative justice and any accountability process that coherent parties would like to engage in*.

 I encourage anyone with curiosity about these issues to contact me directly for clarification.
-If you have also been a victim of harassment by M. Bickers, or Lil*** Sinclair, or S D*****, contact me.
+If you have also been a victim of harassment by M. Bickers, or Lil*** S*******, or C** H******, contact me for support and community-building.

 Thank you for reading.